SvenElyes/MoreRedTransfomer/README.md

 This project explores the use of **non-equivariant backbone representations** in molecular diffusion models.
 The goal is to investigate whether relaxing equivariance constraints can improve flexibility and training efficiency in molecular modeling.

+## Refactor Goals :suspect: :trollface:

+- Make Qm7 work (dont forget to bind correctly)
+- Move the Mask thing into Dataloader. :white_check_mark:
+- See if the loss works?
+Shoudl though, the 0 dont change a thing?
+- Check if the random transformation and center really works
+- investigate the numbers of train samples from the MoreRed paper?
+Something is sus
+- properties.Z nuclear charge from schnetpack wiki
+- Investigate if we need to valid_forces = f[mask] even, or the output is padded fine?
+- Extend the namespace schnetspace.structure with our own custom, combining both the heads_pe namespaces in there.(with frozendict)
+- found atleast spin multiplicty
+- which one is charge
+'partial_charges', 'total_charge' or properties.Z
+- remove the force adjustmend of the transformer
 ## Projects Integrated

 1. **[MoreRed (Diffusion)](https://github.com/khaledkah/MoreRed)**